sagemath/trac_to_gh/Issue 2337.md

 # Issue 2337: [with patch; needs review] fix typo in save_session

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2337

 Original creator: was